-The fuel in your Weed Eater must flow uninterrupted from the tank to the carburetor, from the carburetor to the cylinder, and all excess fuel must return to the tank.
+Is your string trimmer leaking fuel?
+The fuel in your weed trimmer must flow uninterrupted from the tank to the carburetor, from the carburetor to the cylinder, and all excess fuel must return to the tank.
 This cycle needs to remain completely airtight, otherwise fuel will start leaking from either the broken seal or from another area in the fuel system.
 You must find the leak immediately as trying to operate with a gas leak poses a fire threat.

 Fuel Tank Problems